UlCopt/wefoxtest/README.md

-## TEST AUTOMATION EXAMPLE WITH CUCUMBER SELENIUM AND JAVA
+## TEST AUTOMATION TEST WITH CUCUMBER SELENIUM AND JAVA
 - This is a gradle project that uses Cucumber, Selenium, JUnit, POM and Java to automate a web page.

 #### PREREQUISITES: